Other information for Parents, Carers and the Community

 Crying is part of a baby’s language.
 Crying is normal, but can be hard to cope with.
 Lots of babies don’t cry very much in the first few days after birth, so it can feel a shock when the crying increases.
 For more information including useful advice and tips, go to the Just One Norfolk Website.

 Sleep is a really important for your baby’s growth and development.
 It takes a while to understand a new baby’s sleep pattern and this is different for all babies.
 Establishing sleep patterns in the first few months will help your baby settle and self soothe.

 Getting into sleep routines can be difficult when you have a new baby or are tired yourself.
 Sometimes the easiest options about where and how your baby falls asleep can put them at risk.

 Watch this video for safer sleeping advice for young babies.

 Many young people self-harm.
 If you are concerned that your child is self harming, click here to find out more information about what you can do.

 Mental Health Issues

 There is a new national initiative called Shelf Help available in all of Norfolk’s public libraries to support young people 13-18 and their friends and families if they are dealing with mental health issues and to raise awareness of common issues, including advice and information about issues like anxiety, stress and OCD, and difficult experiences like bullying, body image and exams.
-Click here for more information.
+Go to Reading Well for more information on Shelf Help.